 If you prefer to record 4K video to an external storage device, there’s an HDMI connection that can cope with recording at up to 59.94fps.

-Heat generation is often a concern when shooting high-resolution video but Canon has used materials that offer good heat dissipation and Canon’s engineers have endeavoured to keep heat-generating components apart.
+Heat generation is often a concern when shooting high-resolution video.
+According to Canon, the materials used to construct the R5 offer good heat dissipation and the company’s engineers have endeavoured to keep heat-generating components apart.
 Also, technological advancements mean that R5 uses energy much more efficiently than earlier cameras and there’s less heat generated.

 Consequently, the Canon R5 can shoot 8K video for up to 20 minutes before it shuts down to protect it from heat damage.
 Switch to 4K footage and Canon claims that heat will not limit the recording time.

 With 4K footage being a stretch for many computers in current use, some people may be wondering why anyone would want to shoot in 8K.

 Well aside from being able to capture huge video files with masses of data and detail, it also means that you can produce 35Mp still images from the movies.
 That could be a huge bonus in some instances, but it’s important to remember that shooting video constrains the shutter speed (it’s usually advisable to use a shutter speed that’s twice the video frame rate) and of course, you can only shoot for 20 minutes before the camera needs to cool down.